 1964- striking lasted for 21 weeks, almost stopping output, and resulting in many lay-offs

-1967- the old Addlestone buildings found a new use with Plessey Radar in 1967, who made display systems there, along with carrying out sales and management functions.
-In 1990, the site was renamed Marconi when GEC and Siemens took over.
+1967- the old buildings found a new use with Plessey Radar, who made display systems there, along with carrying out sales and management functions

-1977- MCW also built bus chassis by this time, such as the Metrobus model
+1977- MCW also built bus chassis (as opposed to bodies only) by this time, such as the Metrobus model

-1989- MCW bus production taken over by DAF Trucks and Optare.
-Railway oprations became part of the GEC Alsthom Group.
-The MCW Metrocab taxi business was sold to Reliant.
+1989- MCW ceased to be.
+Bus production was taken over by DAF Trucks and Optare, and the Metrocab model taxi business was sold to Reliant

 the Weymann Story: Part One - 1923-1945